auriq/essentia_docs/source/reference/manpages/aq_pp.rst

     $ aq_pp ... -d s:Col1 s,lo:Col2 i,trm:Col3 ...

   * Col1 is a string.
-Col2 also a string, but the input value will be converted to lower case.
+Col2 is also a string, but the input value will be converted to lower case.
 Col3 is an unsigned integer, the ``trm`` attribute removes blanks around the value before it is converted to an internal number.

 .. _`-cat`: